Rectangular Spiral Galaxies are Still Hard: Acknowledgements

 \subsection{Global construction}

 With our high-level gadgets now also in place, we can describe the global construction of our reduction.

-We start by an embedded representation of a \textsc{Planar 1-in-3 SAT} formula, and we locally replace the clauses by a single clause block, the variables by a sufficient number of split gadgets connected by variable chains, and the edges by variable chains connecting variables to clauses.
+We start from an planar embedding of $G$ with edges routed orthogonally on an $O(n) \times O(n)$ grid \cite{biedl98}, scaled up by a constant factor.
+We locally replace each clause by a single clause block, each variable by a sufficient number of split gadgets connected by variable chains, and each edge by variable chains connecting variables to clauses.

-Note that in this reduction we do not need negation gadgets: by the symmetric nature of galaxies, each chain already contains an alternating sequence of ``positive'' and ``negative'' instances of its variable.

 \textbf{Distance considerations.} We must make sure that all our gadgets are aligned with the grid, and can be connected to each other.
-Furthermore, we need to ensure that the number of block gadgets in each variable chain is odd or even depending on the required state of the variable in the respective clause.
+Furthermore, we need to ensure that the number of block gadgets in each variable chain has the same parity so that all clauses use positive forms of the variable.

-We observe that we can achieve all of these requirements by simply adjusting the distance between adjacent block gadgets and allowing a slightly richer class of local center gadgets: instead of a width of $3$ we may give then a width of any desired integer $w$ (note that if $w$ is even, we must place a galaxy center on an edge and not in the center of a cell, and we correspondingly also adjust the vertical arms of the gadget by giving them a width of $2$ rather than $1$).
+We observe that we can achieve all of these requirements by simply adjusting the distance between adjacent block gadgets and allowing a slightly richer class of local center gadgets: instead of a width of $3$ we may give them a width of any desired integer $w$.
+If $w$ is even, we must place a galaxy center on an edge and not in the center of a cell, and we correspondingly also adjust the vertical arms of the gadget by giving them a width of $2$ rather than $1$.

 This concludes the proof of Theorem~\ref{th:nrc}.